bsgarcia/SpeechRecognition-awesomewm/README.md

-##Custom Personal assistant for GNU/Linux
+#My Personal assistant for GNU/Linux

-GNU/Linux systems are missing personals assistants, therefore I decided to create my own by agregating 2 technologies:
+GNU/Linux systems are missing personals assistants, therefore I decided to create my own by aggregating 2 technologies:

 * Google's speech recognition api
 * Snowboy hotword detection

-#Dependencies
+The program is integrated in my window manager status bar, as a widget.
+The code is messy and ugly as hell, but functional.
+Some functionalites can be seen in the demo below.

+##Dependencies
 * sox
 * gtts
 * Pyaudio